 Our advanced Paralegal studies curriculum is designed to academically prepare you to sit for the National Certified Legal Assistant/Paralegal (CLA/CP) Examination.2

 Launch Your Career

-Upon graduation and passing of your CLA/CP Examination, you can begin a stable career in today’s fast-paced legal environment.
+Upon graduation and passing of your CLA/CP Examination, you can start showcasing your knowledge and transferable skills to employers and begin a stable career in today’s fast-paced legal environment.

 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for paralegals and legal assistants is 15%.3 A Paralegal degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for paralegals and legal assistants is 12%.3 A Paralegal degree from Rasmussen University can help set you up for success in this growing field.

 Legal Analysis and Insight

 Develop your ability to draft legal documents, manage case files, synthesize data, properly cite legal authorities and identify relevant information sources for legal problems.

 Navigate Legal Research Tools

 Utilize and navigate extensive legal research tools such as Clio, Lexis Advance® and Fastcase and how such databases are used in the legal research process.4